mietzen/python-fritz-advanced-thermostat/README.md

-# Disclaimer

-**This package is not related to or developed by AVM.
-No relationship between the developer of this package and AVM exists.**

-**All trademarks, logos and brand names are the property of their respective owners.
-All company, product and service names used in this package are for identification purposes only.
-Use of these names,trademarks and brands does not imply endorsement.**

 # Advanced Fritz Thermostat

 A library for setting the values [AHA requests](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AHA-HTTP-Interface.pdf) won't let you!

 For basic settings use [Heikos (hthiery)](https://github.com/hthiery) amazing [pyfritzhome](https://github.com/hthiery/python-fritzhome)!

-## Disclaimer

 This library will always be hacky and will never leave the "beta state", since it uses undocumented API's and selenium for data scraping.
 I use this library myself and I give my best to keep it updated.